usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 This section provides details on the impact categories that SHALL be assessed to determine IAL, AAL, and FAL.

-Potential Impact Categories: To determine the appropriate level of assurance in the user’s asserted identity, agencies SHALL assess the potential risks, and identify measures to minimize their impact.
+Potential Impact Categories: To determine the appropriate level of assurance in the user's asserted identity, agencies SHALL assess the potential risks, and identify measures to minimize their impact.

 Authentication, proofing, and federation errors with potentially worse consequences require higher levels of assurance.
 Business process, policy, and technology may help reduce risk.